 Nearby is Glover Garden, a brightly planted hillside where European merchants settled after the end of Japan’s era of seclusion in 1859.
 One of the first merchants to live there was the park’s Scottish namesake, Thomas Glover, whose house is the oldest Western-style building in Japan.
 It’s now an open-air museum with views across the port.

-Shanghai, China: where the Chinese Communist party began amidst Art Deco
+Shanghai, China: where the Chinese Communist Party began amidst Art Deco

 Shanghai is quite a showy city, with a gleaming skyline of high-rises and the sci-fi-eqsue Oriental Pearl TV Tower — there’s a good reason it’s included in most classic China trips.
 Tucked below the modern metal metropolis is a band of leafy boulevards and cream-walled mansions.
 This is the French Concession, once the premier residential district in the city during the early 20th century.

 It’s a deceptively large district that’s best explored on a guided cycling tour.
-As you breeze along the flat, well-marked streets, you’ll pass Art-Deco mansions, dive into lilongs (alleyways) and see street-side vegetable stalls.
+As you breeze along the flat, well-marked streets, you’ll pass Art Deco mansions, dive into lilongs (alleyways) and see street-side vegetable stalls.

 Fuxing Park, a well-manicured space of topiary hedges and cherry blossom trees, makes a welcome rest stop.
 Depending on the time of day, you might see people taking part in choirs, dancing or t’ai chi.
-You’ll also have the chance to refuel at a hole-in-the-wall cafe, where jiaozi (pork dumplings) are often the signature dish.
+You’ll also have the chance to refuel at a hole-in-the-wall café, where jiaozi (pork dumplings) are often the signature dish.